Video manipulation

 Video manipulation is a type of media manipulation that targets digital video using video processing and video editing techniques.
 The applications of these methods range from educational videos to videos aimed at (mass) manipulation and propaganda, a straightforward extension of the long-standing possibilities of photo manipulation.
-This form of computer-generated misinformation has contributed to fake news, and there have been instances when this technology was used during political campaigns.
+This form of computer-generated misinformation has contributed to fake news, and there have been instances when this technology was used during political campaigns to create confusion and/or promote misleading information.
 Other uses are less sinister; entertainment purposes and harmless pranks provide users with movie-quality artistic possibilities.